Intern in Chile FAQ

 Is there an Adelante contact in Chile?

-Yes – We have two Adelante Directors for this program: Pamela Briceno and Oscar Berdichevshy.
-This team will coordinate your housing, internship placement, and whatever else you may require during your time abroad.
+Yes – Pamela Briceno is our Adelante Director of Programs in Chile.
+She is your point of contact and helps coordinate your housing, internship placement, and whatever else you may require, once you arrive, during your time abroad.
 You will be meeting with Pamela during your first week of classes before your internship starts.
-She speaks English and you will be given Spanish contact info and emergency contact info to reach her at any time.
-Both Pamela and Oscar have ample experience in the education abroad industry and are successful professionals.
+She speaks English and you will be given Chilean contact info and emergency contact info to reach her at any time.
+Pamela has worked in the education abroad industry for 15 years.